Al Golden: Notre Dame

 On February 16, 2022, Golden was announced as the new defensive coordinator at Notre Dame, serving under recently promoted head coach Marcus Freeman.
 In 2023, the Irish ranked as the fifth-best defense in the nation by yards allowed.
 Golden signed a contract extension with Notre Dame in the offseason leading up to the 2024 campaign.
 He was awarded the Broyles Award at the conclusion of the 2024 season, in which he led Notre Dame to the #4 scoring defense in college football, which helped lead the Irish to a berth in the National Championship Game.

 Cincinnati Bengals

-On January 23, 2025, shortly after Notre Dame's loss to Ohio State in the National Championship Game, Golden was named Defensive Coordinator of the Cincinnati Bengals, replacing the fired Lou Anarumo.
-After back-to-back weeks in which the Bengals lost after allowing over 500 yards of offense and 4th quarter comebacks to the then-winless New York Jets and the Chicago Bears, the latter of which came after scoring 15 unanswered points to take the lead with about a minute to go in the game, many fans lamented Golden be stripped of his DC duties.
+On January 23, 2025, shortly after Notre Dame's loss to Ohio State in the National Championship Game, Golden was named defensive coordinator of the Cincinnati Bengals, replacing the fired Lou Anarumo.
+After back-to-back weeks in which the Bengals lost after allowing over 500 yards of offense and fourth quarter comebacks to the then-winless New York Jets and the Chicago Bears, the latter of which came after the Bengals scored two late touchdowns to take the lead with about a minute to go in the game, Golden was heavily criticized by fans and the media, with many fans lamenting he be stripped of his DC duties.
 However, head coach Zac Taylor defended Golden, calling him a "great football coach".
+After the season, which ended with Cincinnati going 6–11 and the defense being ranked last or at the bottom of the NFL in several defensive categories, Taylor announced that Golden would be retained for the 2026 season.